-Students and tutors should consult the assessment information provided in the Individual Paper Descriptions and always check the relevant section from the current Examination Regulations.
+Students and tutors should consult the assessment information provided in the Schedule of Papers and always check the relevant section from the current Examination

+Regulations.
 For students sitting their examination in 2023 these are the Examination Regulations that will be published in Michaelmas Term 2022.